miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 # Appendix.
 Further challenges

-After you learn OmegaT basics and have a confidense to use it.
-You may want to go next steps!
+After you learn OmegaT basics and have a confidence to use it, you may want to go next steps!
-Here is a several example to do for further challenge as your favorite and/or project requirements.
+Here are a several examples to do for further challenge as your favorite and project requirements.

 ## A.1 Translation platforms